Calcium:Phosphorus Ratio: Why 1:1 to 2:1 Matters

 If you only have 30 seconds, here's what you need to know:

-Calcium and phosphorus work together to build bones, support teeth, and enable muscle function.
-However, they must exist in a specific ratio for absorption to occur correctly.
+Calcium and phosphorus build your dog's bones, support their teeth, and enable muscle function.
+They must exist in a strict ratio for proper absorption.

 Ratio Effect Symptoms Common Cause